 - Origin ports.
 You can configure the origin ports or port ranges that you want to open for the full web proxy.
 By default, ETP allows connections to ports 80 to 84, 443, 4443, 8080, 8443, and 8888.

-- Optimize Microsoft 365 traffic.
+- Bypass Microsoft 365 traffic.
 Allows you to quickly resolve requests to Microsoft apps and services, such as Microsoft office apps, Outlook, cloud storage, and more.
 This setting securely retrieves the domains and IP addresses associated with these apps and services from Microsoft to bypass ETP Proxy scanning.
 This setting provides optimal routing to these websites.
-For more information, see Optimize Microsoft 365 traffic.
+For more information, see Bypass Microsoft 365 traffic.

 - Unverifiable origin certificates.
 You can configure how ETP Proxy handles requests when it cannot verify the website’s origin certificates.
 For more information, see Unverifiable origin certificates.